EPODE International Network: Organization

-The EPODE International Network has more than 30 childhood obesity-prevention programme members in over 20 countries.
-By 2015 EPODE International Network will involve more than 400,000,000 people worldwide.

 Activities

 In order to support its member childhood obesity-prevention programmes, the EIN organises regional and global meetings in order to facilitate best practice sharing and hold capacity building workshops, specific to the needs of its members.
 The EIN Scientific Advisory Board is also active in providing key support to members of the network in numerous ways, and notably providing valuable evaluation support and assisting programme members with the publication of their results.

 Some activities include attempts to curb fast-food outlets near schools.

 In France, Fleurbaix-Laventie Ville Santé (FLVS), a food and nutrition project, were taken up by 10 mid-sized French towns as part of a wider pilot scheme, EPODE, aimed at preventing obesity among five to 12-year-olds.

 Network members

 The following countries around the world are members of the EPODE International Network: